 The financial resources required to attend Berkeley Law School are substantial.
 Before committing the energy and financial resources required, you need to obtain a visa and to evaluate your ability to meet Berkeley Law’s total educational costs.
 You must be prepared to fund all of your academic and living expenses.
 Even students who receive some fellowship assistance must be prepared to provide the approximately $79,000 (U.S.) required per academic year for educational and living expenses.

-If you are married and/or have children, an additional $7,000 is recommended for your spouse and an additional $4,000 is recommended for each child.
+If you are married and/or have children, an additional $7,650 is recommended for your spouse and an additional $6,750 is recommended for each child.
 These funds must be provided by either you or your sponsor.
 Additional information about international student expenses is available online.
 Please note Berkeley Law does not provide full-tuition fellowships, tuition waivers, nor graduate teaching assistantships.

-Additional financial aid information for international students is available on the law school’s financial aid page.
+Information about financial aid for international students is available on the law school’s financial aid page.